 It is another versatile bowling ball by the hose of Hammer.
 Its asymmetric core and CFI Aggression cover are factors behind its outstanding performance in the lane.
 Also, it has a covering of pearl reactive coverstock.
-This bowling Ball is famous for a sharp hook, clean transition, and excellent backend action.
+This bowling ball is famous for a sharp hook, clean transition, and excellent backend action.
 It negotiates the lane conditions effortlessly.
-Besides, it is available in vibrant colors.
+Additionally, it is available in vibrant colors.

 Motiv Trident Nemesis Bowling Ball